tuist/tuist/README.md

 3. Open `tuist.xcodeproj`.
 4. Have fun 🤖

+## Testing

+### Unit tests

+Tuist has a suite of unit tests for its various target that can be run via Swift Packager Manager by invoking:

+`swift test`

+### Acceptance tests

+Additionally, Tuist has a few high level acceptance tests written in cucumber and ruby which can be run by invoking:

+`rake features`

 ## Shield

 If your project uses Tuist, you can add the following badge to your project README: